 Do you have an impacted wisdom tooth?
 Are you experiencing severe tooth pain?
-Dr. Paul Karpovich provides tooth extractions as a general dentistry treatment for his patients in Timonium, MD.
+Dr. Paul Karpovich provides tooth extraction treatment as a part of general dentistry for his patients in Timonium, MD.
 Tooth extractions are needed when patients have damaged or decayed teeth.
+Removing problem teeth and sometimes replacing them can improve your oral health.

-If damaged or infected teeth are removed, they need to be replaced with dental implants.
-We will refer you to a specialist for implant surgery, however, we can provide the dental crown.
-Addressing missing teeth prevents gum disease, tooth cavities, and further tooth loss.
+Replacing missing teeth prevents gum disease, tooth cavities, and further loss.
 Restoring the dental structure also prevents facial sagging and speech problems.
-Wisdom teeth do not need to be replaced; their sockets will close up after extraction.
+Wisdom teeth need not be replaced; their sockets will close up after extraction.

 What is a Dry Socket?